Annnek/Annnek/README.md

         <td>
         <h2 style="color: blue; size: 1.5rem;">Feedback form</h2>
           <p><strong>Tools: Html/Css, CSS-Flexbox, CSS-Variables </strong></p>
           <p>Client's personal account: an internal tool for customer retention and growth of loyalty to the company, where clients see how their property is being sold.
 The feedback form allows the customer to quickly report a problem or thank the company.</p>
+            <p>Details of this project can be read <a href="https://vc.ru/tribuna/245607-lichnyy-kabinet-klienta-kak-instrument-prodazh-kakoy-funkcional-rabotaet"> in the article on my blog in VC </a></p>
             <p>My tasks:</p>
           <ul>
             <li>Development and adaptive layout of two html/css blocks - 'Report a problem' and 'Leave feedback'.
 Colleagues adapted to react;</li>